 A feeling of control over the task

 These benefits are key to writing great prose.
-How often do you feel inhibited by your self-conciousness, or feel distracted by 100 other things whirring in your brain?
-Creative writing is difficult at the best of times, but what if you could knowingly induce a dose of hyper focus, ease and creativity for your writing sessions.
+How often do you feel inhibited by your self-consciousness or distracted by 100 other things whirring in your brain?
+Creative writing is difficult at the best of times, but what if you could knowingly induce a dose of hyper-focus, ease and creativity for your writing sessions?
 Imagine all the wonderful things you could write!
-Well, with the flow state triggers, guess what?
-You can.

 How to Trigger the Flow State

 While the flow state is a natural phenomenon that will occur when we challenge ourselves, it is also trainable.
 In fact, there are five ways to trigger it.
-These are: risk, complexity, unpredictability, pattern recognition and novelty.
-Now, not all of these are useful for us writers; who wants to jump off a building with their laptop, am I right?
+These are risk, complexity, unpredictability, pattern recognition and novelty.
+Not all of these are useful for us writers – who wants to jump off a building with their laptop, am I right?
 But the following two triggers might be of use.

 This trigger is an easy way to give yourself a little dopamine hit before you even sit down to write.
-You can keep it simple, like putting on your faviourite outfit – no judgements here if it's loungewear or a full on frock, you do you.
-You could also try changing up your environment like visiting a park or coffee shop (when we're not in lockdown of course).
+You can keep it simple, like putting on your favourite outfit – no judgements here if it's loungewear or a full on frock, you do you.
+You could also try changing up your environment by visiting a park or coffee shop.
 Or how about a new tool like a pen or trying out that new writing software?
 Any small act that gets you excited to start, the novelty of the process, will help you draw focus quicker so you can perform better.

-The other triggers may be better reserved for the adrenaline junkies out there, needing Risk and Unpredictability to break records in daring and risky sports such as big wave surfing – but you can learn more about those in Matt D'Avella's video below.
+The other triggers may be better reserved for the adrenaline junkies out there, needing Risk and Unpredictability to break records in daring sports such as big wave surfing, but you can learn more about those in Matt D'Avella's video below.

 Let me know if any of them work for you!